-As a business owner, you’re likely trying to find ways to survive this crisis.
-The good news is that this too shall eventually pass.
+As a business owner, you’re likely still trying to find ways to navigate the “new normal”.
+The good news is that this too shall eventually pass (fingers crossed).
 In the meantime, what you don’t want to do is slack on your digital marketing efforts.

 That would be a waste of all the time and resources that you’ve already invested into your business to gain traction in an already crowded online marketplace.

-5 Digital Marketing Ideas to Consider During the Coronavirus
+5 Digital Marketing Ideas to Consider During the Pandemic

 Implementing new digital marketing ideas during this period in time will have a huge impact on your company’s growth rate after the economy improves.